nibrivia/jekyll-now/_posts/2016-02-12-playing-with-huffpolster.md

 ## [1] 257
 {% endhighlight %}

-{% highlight r %}
-length(r_polls$polls[,"id"])
-{% endhighlight %}

-{% highlight text %}
-## [1] 287
-{% endhighlight %}

 So now, we can make cool plots, that look just like the ones the Huffington Post makes, except for the fact that I can plot them however I want :)!
-  - using *weighted* moving averages
+  * using *weighted* moving averages
-  - a poll is not (usually) conducted over a single day, but a range
+  * a poll is not (usually) conducted over a single day, but a range
-  - plotting empty space for the future
+  * plotting empty space for the future
-  - plotting the popular candidates
+  * plotting the popular candidates
-  - I don't like percentages much, I significantly prefer log odds-ratio (more on that later, yes I know I already promised that)
+  * I don't like percentages much, I significantly prefer log odds-ratio (more on that later, yes I know I already promised that)

 The democratic race is a lot easier to play with, at least in terms of number of candidates.
 In addition, I'm going to be bringing up the Clinton-Sanders expectations into play in a second, and this analysis is currently impossible on the Republican side.